zkemail/prove.email-old/posts/proofOfTwitter.md

 6. Click "Generate" to get the Circom code for your circuit.

 This circuit verifies a Twitter username without revealing any other information.
 Use it in your zkEmail application to authenticate Twitter usernames on-chain.
-For this tutorial we will name it `twitter_reset_regex`
+For this tutorial we will name it `twitter_reset_regex`.

 ## Creating Inputs for Your Circuit